 The Triumphal Entry on Palm Sunday

-I grew up going to a small church in Ohio and thinking back to when we celebrated Palm Sunday; it was always fun hearing the story about Jesus riding on a donkey and the people waving palm branches and shouting Hosanna!
+I grew up going to a small church in Ohio, and when we celebrated Palm Sunday, it was always fun to hear the story about Jesus riding a donkey and the people waving palm branches and shouting, “Hosanna!”

 Are you ready to grab your Bible and favorite beverage and meet me on the road to Jerusalem at the Mount of Olives?
-Here, we will find Jesus preparing for the week ahead; He knows His time is getting closer to His death and resurrection.
+Here, we find Jesus preparing for the week ahead; He knows His time is drawing near to His death and resurrection.

 Before we meet Jesus, let’s take a quick trip back to Exodus 12.
 God told Moses and Aaron about His plan to save His people and gave them instructions.
-They were to choose a year-old male lamb with no blemishes.
+They were to choose a one-year-old male lamb without blemish.
 Then, they were to observe it for four days.

 Now, let’s go back to Jesus!
-Everyone is heading to Jerusalem because it is time to celebrate The Lord’s Passover.
+Everyone is heading to Jerusalem to celebrate the Lord’s Passover.
 It’s time to choose the Passover Lamb and then start observing it.

 Jesus and His disciples are traveling to Jerusalem to prepare and celebrate Passover.
-As they drew closer, near the Mount of Olives, Jesus sent two disciples on ahead.
+As they drew closer to the Mount of Olives, Jesus sent two disciples ahead.

-It seems odd, but in those days, it was common for religious leaders to make prior arrangements if they needed to.
-In Matthew’s gospel, he says that the colt’s mother was there to bring them both.
+It seems odd, but in those days it was common for religious leaders to make prior arrangements when needed.
+In Matthew’s gospel, he says that the colt’s mother was there to bring both of them.

 The donkey was chosen just for Palm Sunday.